-- 1.5 Delhi depends on neighboring states to meet around 90 percent of drinking water demand of its residents.
-The city being located in a semi-arid zone depends to a great extent on raw waters from the Ganga basin, Yamuna subbasin, Indus-basin, in addition to its own internal aquifers and its groundwater resources.
+- 5. Delhi depends on neighboring states to meet around 50 per cent of drinking water demand of its residents.
+The city being located in a semi-arid zone depends to a great extent on raw waters from the Ganga basin, Yamuna sub-basin, Indus-basin, in addition to its own internal aquifers and its groundwater resources.
 The water is then treated before distribution.
 Next, both liquid and solid wastes are generated in large volumes.
 All liquid as well as solid wastes are expected to be treated and then disposed or recycled.
-Delhi treats and also recycles both forms of wastes though in limited capacities and part of the flows to other states.
-Growth of the city beyond reasonable limits imposes unbearable strain for provisioning of two most basic services: water and sanitation. - DJB had managed to improve upon its working and monitoring vis-a-vis water and sewage management.
+Delhi treats and also recycles both forms of wastes though in limited capacities, and part of the flows to other states.
+Growth of the city beyond reasonable limits imposes unbearable strain for provisioning of two most basic services: water and sanitation. - 6.
+DJB had managed to improve upon its working and monitoring vis-a-vis water and sewage management.
 It had an increased revenue collection despite poor economics as the positive outcomes of good governance.
 DJB has launched "Seva App" for bill generation, online payments and the resolution of inflated bills to deliver efficient and transparent services and to instill more confidence in the citizens of Delhi.
 Factors attributable to the increased DJB's revenue: are Price of the non-free water was increased by 10%, increase in the number of connections/meters, One-time window was offered to people to clear of their previous dues, several water leakages were fixed.
-There were several other revenue- generating measures such as ads on water tankers, renting out property and tap solar power, Innovations/ new schemes like water ATMs, "toilet to tap" and GPS-tracking of DJB water tankers. - 1.7 About 93% households of Delhi now have access to piped water supply.
-Water production during summer season is being maintained at 935 MGD consistently.
-Water is supplied to about 20 million population of Delhi through existing water supply network comprising of 14935 km long pipelines and more than 117 underground reservoirs (UGRs).
+There were several other revenue-generating measures such as ads on water tankers, renting out property and tap solar power, Innovations/ new schemes like water ATMs, "toilet to tap" and GPS-tracking of DJB water tankers. - 7.
+About 83.42% households of Delhi now have access to piped water supply.
+Water production during summer season is being maintained at 921 MGD consistently.
+Water is supplied to about 18 million population of Delhi through existing water supply network comprising of 14697 km long pipelines and more than 110 underground reservoirs (UGRs).
 Besides, a total of 407 new water tankers with stainless steel containers fitted with GPS have been engaged in improving the water tanker supply delivery system in the city.
-Apart from approx. 450 M.S. hired tankers, 250 newly purchased SS tankers are being added to the existing fleet to supplement water supply in water deficit areas.
+Apart from approx 450 M.S hired tankers, 250 newly purchased SS tankers are being added to the existing fleet to supplement water supply in water deficit areas.

-2. Water Requirement
+8. Water Requirement

-2.1 Based on the norm of 60 Gallon Per Capita per Day (GPCD) the total requirement of water for NCT of Delhi in March 2021 would 1380 MGD for the projected population of 23 millions.
+8.1 Based on the norm of 60 Gallon Per Capita per Day (GPCD) the total requirement of water for NCT of Delhi in March 2021 would 1380 MGD for the projected population of 23 millions.
 The per capita water requirement norms for various usages are presented in Statement 13.1.

-Statement 13.1 DETAILS OF WATER REQUIREMENT NORMS - DJB
+DETAILS OF WATER REQUIREMENT NORMS - DJB

 S.No.
-Details Requirement of Water 1 Domestic 172 LPCD 2 Industrial, Commercial and Community requirement based on 45000 liters per hectare per day 47 LPCD 3 Fire protection based on 1% of the total demand 3 LPCD 4 Floating population and special uses like Hotels and Embassies 52 LPCD Total 274 LPCD(60 GPCD)
+Details Requirement of Water 1 Domestic 172 LPCD 2 Industrial, Commercial and Community requirement based on 45000 liters per hectare per day 47 LPCD 3 Fire protection based on 1% of the total demand 3 LPCD 4 Floating population and special uses like Hotels and Embassies 52 LPCD Total 274 LPCD (60 GPCD)

-- 2.2 Master Plan of Delhi 2021 prepared by Delhi Development Authority proposed water requirement with the norm of 80 Gallon Per Capita Per Day (GPCD), out of which 50 GPCD is for domestic requirement and 30 GPCD for non-domestic purposes.
-The domestic water requirement of 50 GPCD comprises of 30 GPCD for potable needs and 20 GPCD for non-potable water. - 2.3 The estimated demand of water in Delhi based on the norm of 60 GPCD by 2021, would be 1380 MGD to meet the requirement of population of about 230 Lakhs as per the DDA's MPD- 2021.
+- 8.2 Master Plan of Delhi 2021 prepared by Delhi Development Authority proposed water requirement with the norm of 80 Gallon Per Capita Per Day (GPCD), out of which 50 GPCD is for domestic requirement and 30 GPCD for non-domestic purposes.
+The domestic water requirement of 50 GPCD comprises of 30 GPCD for potable needs and 20 GPCD for non-potable water. - 8.3 The estimated demand of water in Delhi based on the norms of 60 GPCD by 2019 would be around 1260 MGD to meet the requirement of population of about 210 lakhs.